How do solar panels work?

 How long does it take to install solar panels?

-The physical installation of a residential solar system typically takes 1 to 3 days.
+The physical installation of a residential solar system typically takes 1 to 2 days for most homes, up to 3 for complex projects.
 The full project timeline from signing to generating power is usually 4 to 8 weeks, which includes design, permitting, installation, inspection, and grid connection.
-Firefly Solar manages every step of this process for you.
+Firefly Solar guides and assists you through every step with a white glove process.

 Here's a typical timeline: Week 1-2: Site assessment, custom system design, and engineering.
-Week 2-4: Permit applications and approvals (Firefly handles all paperwork).
-Week 4-6: Physical installation (1 to 3 days for residential, longer for commercial).
+Week 2-4: Permit applications and approvals (we guide and assist you through all paperwork with a white glove process).
+Week 4-6: Physical installation (1 to 2 days for most homes, up to 3 for complex projects; longer for commercial).
 Week 6-8: Electrical inspection and utility interconnection.
 Once your system passes inspection and receives utility approval, you start generating clean energy immediately.

 What happens during a solar panel installation?

 During installation, our certified technicians mount racking hardware to your roof, secure the solar panels, install microinverters, run wiring to your electrical panel, and connect the monitoring system.
-Most residential installations are completed in 1 to 2 days with minimal disruption to your daily routine.
+Most residential installations are completed in 1 to 2 days, up to 3 for complex projects, with minimal disruption to your daily routine.

 Our process is clean, professional, and respectful of your property.
 We begin with a thorough roof inspection, then install flashed roof attachments that maintain your roof's waterproof integrity.
 Solar panels are mounted on aluminum racking, and all wiring is neatly routed to your electrical panel.
 We clean up completely after installation, and our work is backed by Firefly's workmanship guarantee.